rbisdorff/Digraph3/docSphinx/tutorial.rst

 **Preface**

-The tutorials in this document describe the practical usage of our Digraph3 Python3 software resources in the field of *Algorithmic Decision Theory* (https://leopold-loewenheim.uni.lu/bisdorff/research.html) and more specifically in **outranking** based *Multiple Criteria Decision Aid* (MCDA).
-They mainly illustrate practical tools for a |location_link4| at the University of Luxembourg.
+The tutorials in this document describe the practical usage of our Digraph3 Python3 software resources in the field of *Algorithmic Decision Theory* and more specifically in **outranking** based *Multiple Criteria Decision Aid* (MCDA).
+They mainly illustrate practical tools for a Master Course |location_link4| at the University of Luxembourg.

 .. |location_link4| raw:: html

-   <a href="http://hdl.handle.net/10993/37933" target="_blank">Master Course on Algorithmic Decision Theory</a>
+   <a href="http://hdl.handle.net/10993/37933" target="_blank">on Algorithmic Decision Theory</a>

 The document contains first a set of tutorials introducing the main objects available in the Digraph3 collection of Python3 modules, like digraphs, outranking digraphs, performance tableaux and voting profiles.